 Having fallen in love with drawing and painting at an early age, Uruguay-born watercolor artist Alvaro Castagnet started art school at the age of 12.
 In his early twenties, he traveled to Melbourne, Australia.
 So taken with the watercolor art and artists that he encountered there, he moved to the vibrant arts city and lived there for the next 20 years.

-Click here to visit our sister site and listen to the podcast to learn more about Alvaro Castagnet, his art, and why he says seeing the end result of your work is critical for watercolor artists in particular.
+Listen in to learn more about one of today’s greatest artists working in watercolor, his approach to painting, and why he says seeing the end result of your work is critical for watercolor artists in particular.

 Join watercolor artist Alvaro Castagnet, Tom Lynch, Laurie Goldstein-Warren, Paul Jackson, Cindy Baron and others for Watercolor Live 2022!